 Get help with your taxes

-Tax Help Colorado offers free, in-person tax preparation assistance to families who earn less than about $57,000 a year.
+Tax Help Colorado offers free, in-person tax preparation assistance to families who earn less than $57,000 per year.
 These tax assistance sites can help get the Earned Income Tax Credit and the Child Tax Credit when you file your taxes.

 Figure out your Premium Tax Credit

 We provide the cost of the second lowest cost Silver plan (SLCSP) in Form 1095-A in Part III (fields B21-33).
 However, if your Form(s) 1095-A shows zeros or incorrect amounts in those fields, use this tool to calculate the right amount — you will need it to complete Form 8962.
 The IRS uses the cost of this plan, your family size and your household income to determine how much tax credit you qualify for based on your federal tax return.

 If you’re 30 or older and want a “Catastrophic” health plan, you must apply for a hardship exemption to qualify.
-Use this tool to find the premium for the lowest cost Bronze plan available to you in 2020.
-If the lowest cost Bronze plan available to you (minus any financial help you qualify for) costs more that 8.27 percent of your annual household income, you might qualify for an affordability hardship exemption.
+Use this tool to find the premium for the lowest cost Bronze plan available to you in 2022.
+If the lowest cost Bronze plan available to you (minus any financial help you qualify for) costs more that 8.09 percent of your annual household income, you might qualify for an affordability hardship exemption.
 This allows you to access a “catastrophic” plan, even if you do not meet the age requirements.